 In addition to the exceptional teaching quality, Aberystwyth University offers a student experience that is regarded highly by its students.
-For three years, the University has been ranked top in England and Wales for student satisfaction.
+We are rated Top in Wales for Teaching Excellence and Student Satisfaction (Good University Guide, The Times and Sunday Times 2023) and Top in England and Wales for Student Satisfaction (National Student Survey 2022).

-We offer taught postgraduate degrees in Human Rights and Humanitarian Law, International Business Law, Criminology and Criminal Justice, Youth Justice and also MPhil and LLM and PhD degrees as research opportunities.
+We offer taught postgraduate degrees in Human Rights and Humanitarian Law, International Business Law, Criminology and Criminal Justice, Youth Justice and also MPhil, LLM and PhD degrees as research opportunities.

-Having been a legal practitioner for over thirty years, I understand the value of students acquiring practical skills and hand-on experience during their time at university.
+Having been a legal practitioner for over 30 years, I understand the value of students acquiring practical skills and hand-on experience during their time at university.
 As well as excellent academic learning, the Department offers opportunities for you to acquire the practical skills in a legal setting.
-These include our Family Law Clinic, where students can do casework under the guidance of a qualified solicitor, our very active mooting society where students can acquire and practise advocacy and case preparation skills, and the opportunities to volunteer at our groundbreaking Dewis/Choice research project, which is focused on addressing the increasingly high-profile issue of abuse of elderly people.
+These include our Family Law Clinic, where students can do casework under the guidance of a qualified solicitor, our very active mooting society where students can acquire and practise advocacy and case preparation skills, and the opportunities to volunteer at our ground-breaking Dewis/Choice research project, which is focused on addressing the increasingly high-profile issue of abuse of elderly people.

 The interests and expertise of our staff cover a wide range of subjects.
-Many participate in debate and policymaking at both domestic and international level.
+Many participate in debate and policy-making at both domestic and international level.
 This includes working with the European Union, United Nations, Council of Europe, central and devolved governments and corporations.
 Human Rights and diversity are a strong focus, and we offer courses in human rights at both undergraduate and postgraduate level.
 Issues of gender, culture, language, youth, military veterans and their families, and old age are important themes in the department's work.
-Business and commercial law are also strong components of our teaching, including a specialist LLM course in International Business law
+Business and commercial law are also strong components of our teaching, including a specialist LLM course in International Business law.